Somatic Experiencing™

 - You struggle to make things happen or you feel “stuck”

-- You’re aware that you engage in patterns of response in your relationships or work or other areas of your life that don't work for you and even hurt you
+- You’re aware that you engage in patterns of response in your relationships or work or other areas of your life that don't serve you and even hurt you

 - You want support with challenging emotions, memories, dreams, images or your story-telling mind